 Ridesharing Insurance: Are You Covered?

-Ridesharing companies such as Uber and Lyft are rolling out across the Rough Rider state, following the state legislature’s recent approval of the service.
-Ridesharing companies must cover insurance on their contracted drivers from the time a driver activates the service app on a phone, even if the driver doesn’t have a fare, until passengers exit the vehicle.
+Ridesharing companies such as Uber and Lyft have rolled out across the Rough Rider state, following the state legislature's approval of TNC services.
+Ridesharing companies must cover insurance on their contracted drivers from the time a driver activates the service app on a phone, even if the driver doesn't have a fare, until passengers exit the vehicle.

 If you're a ridesharing driver, check with your insurance company to make sure you are fully covered when working.
 Some ridesharing companies don't pay for collision insurance, for example, and personal auto policies typically don't cover "driving for hire."

 See our MoneyGeek guidebook on ridesharing and auto insurance for more on how to protect yourself as a passenger.